I N S

 Cryptography

-Public and Private Keys: A key pair system that allows for secure transactions.
-Public keys are like an address for receiving data, while private keys are for signing and authorizing data.
-The private key must remain confidential, as its exposure could compromise the security of the entire system.
+Public and Private Keys: A pair-based system for secure transactions.
+Public keys act as addresses for receiving data, while private keys authorize and sign data.
+Private keys must remain confidential to maintain security.

 How does Blockchain work?